 Before he became a professor and writer, Sean worked as a trail builder with the Northwest Youth Corps in the Pacific Northwest and the Southwest Conservation Corps in the Desert Southwest.
 He dish washed in five states and did about a million odd jobs ranging from demolish to construction to driving cars.

-He hand-built a small cabin in the central mountains of Colorado, and he also lives on a small lake in northern Vermont with his beautiful wife, Sarah, his daughter Winter, and his wild dog, Blueberry.
+He hand-built a small cabin in the central mountains of Colorado, and he lives on a small lake in northern Vermont with his beautiful wife, Sarah, his daughter Winter, and his wild dog, Blueberry.

 Contemporary Writers offers a more comprehensive biography.